dazuma/toys/toys-core/README.md

 Most parts of Toys-Core work on JRuby.
 However, JRuby is not recommended because of JVM boot latency, lack of support for Kernel#fork, and other issues.

+Most parts of Toys-Core work on TruffleRuby.
+However, TruffleRuby is not recommended because it has a few known bugs that affect Toys.

 ### Create a new executable

 We'll start by creating an executable Ruby script.
 Using your favorite text